mcm4iob/ioBroker.jsonconfig-demo/README.md

 This adapter is a demo for json based config only.

 **This is no real adapter.
-The sole purpose of this repository is to isllustrate and test the varios functionality of jsonConfig elements to adapter developers.**
+The sole purpose of this repository is to illustrate and test the various functionality of jsonConfig elements to adapter developers.**

 Development is still IN PROGRESS